Sotheby's is auctioning off pieces of hip hop's legacy: What does it matter?

 But what Sotheby's trove of artifacts does remind me is, it's not that hip hop has become great, it's that it always was.

-Sotheby's first hip hop auction, of recent and legacy items, will be held on September 15 in New York.
+Sotheby's first hip hop auction, of recent and legacy items, will be held in New York on September 15.